Canorus/alfred-2do/README.md

 Many thanks to Fahad G. for providing icons :D Black icons are also included in case you're using light alfred theme.
 All the icons are edited based on original icon provided.

+Also big shout out to [@doomsheart](https://github.com/doomsheart) reviewing the whole code for me.

 based on the work of [2Do Workflow by Caleb Grove](https://www.alfredforum.com/topic/3811-2do-workflow/?do=findComment&comment=22721)

 webpage detection code from [fallroot's copy-url-for-alfred](https://github.com/fallroot/copy-url-for-alfred)